sarimabbas/sarim-vuepress/src/posts/2019/markdown-editor/index.md

 From a technical perspective, generating previews for Markdown involves parsing into an abstract syntax tree using a parser like CommonMark.
 The tree is traversed and preview marks are usually rendered in HTML.
 These marks can potentially be customized by the user with a little CSS.

-Lufz will have a WYSIWYG mode.
+Intrepid will have a WYSIWYG mode.
 The mode will be configurable - users will be able to turn off preview features they don't need so that the syntax is easier to work with.

 ## Conclusion

 Many Markdown editing apps exist.
 But as a student with my particular use cases, they are deficient.
-After some research on best practices and common features, I decided to build my own Markdown editing app - Lufz.
+After some research on best practices and common features, I decided to build my own Markdown editing app - Intrepid.
 It is currently a work in progress, but hopefully I can build something that is enjoyable to use, for myself and others.